DrBaxR/Messenger-Client-Web/README.md

 ~~In case you only want to check out the application, you can run it locally via [Docker](https://www.docker.com/) (if you have it installed on your machine), by using the command ```docker run -dp 80:80 drbaxr/messenger-web```.~~

 ~~If you don't have Docker installed (or just don't want to run the application locally), it's also hosted on [GCP](https://cloud.google.com), so you can also access it [here](https://messenger-web-pkfomy4bva-lm.a.run.app/).~~

-Since free hosting period on GCP expired you will have to run both server and web app locally.
+Since free hosting period on GCP expired you will have to run both the server and the web app locally.

 # Dependencies